zugdud/flume-water-prometheus-exporter/README.md

 - **Configurable**: You can adjust the rate limiting via the `API_MIN_INTERVAL` environment variable or `-api-min-interval` flag
 - **Per-Request Limiting**: Each API call (devices, flow rate, water usage) is individually rate-limited
 - **Automatic Throttling**: The exporter will automatically wait between requests to stay within limits
+- **Rate Limit Monitoring**: Tracks 429 errors to help identify when limits are exceeded

 **Example Rate Limiting Configuration:**
 ```bash